nteract/papermill/CONTRIBUTING.md

 ### Running Documentation Tests

-The documentation is build using the [Sphinx](http://www.sphinx-doc.org/en/master/) engine.
-To contribute, you can edit the `.rst` files (learn more about restructured text [here](https://en.wikipedia.org/wiki/ReStructuredText)).
+The documentation is built using the [Sphinx](http://www.sphinx-doc.org/en/master/) engine.
+To contribute, edit the [RestructuredText (`.rst`)](https://en.wikipedia.org/wiki/ReStructuredText) files to make changes and additions.

 Once you are done editing, to generate the documentation, just run the documentation specific tests.